Goncalves2525/real-estate-management-system/docs/sprintD/us016/Readme.md

-# US 012 - I want to import information from a legacy system
+# US016 - As an agent, when viewing a booking request, I want to respond to the user that scheduled the visit.

 [Requirements Engineering](01.requirements-engineering/Readme.md)